 Rule 10.55 charges the committee with the duties to:

-- Collect information on judicial performance, including survey responses from lawyers, jurors, litigants, and other reliable sources;
+- Collect information on judicial performance, including survey responses from lawyers, jurors, and other reliable sources;

 - Review judicial performance based on performance review standards adopted by the committee;

-- Determine whether a judge substantially meets overall judicial performance review standards by a vote of the members of the committee, showing the total votes cast for and against the proposition;
+- Determine whether a judge substantially meets overall judicial performance review standards by a vote of the members of the committee;

 The Missouri Bar will continue to provide administrative, technological and financial support as may be reasonably required for the judicial performance review process.

-As part of the review process, each member of the committee has access to the complete information about every judge being evaluated.
 By a vote of the members of the committee, the committee determines whether a judge substantially meets overall judicial performance review standards.
-The committee’s total votes cast for an against that proposition for each judge is communicated to the public on or before Oct.
+The committee’s finding for each judge is communicated to the public on or before Oct.
 1 prior to the general election.